The Breed Report ·Siberian Husky ·2026

 8Does pet insurance cover hip dysplasia in Huskies?

-Most policies cover hip dysplasia only if your Husky showed zero symptoms before enrollment and the diagnosis comes after the orthopedic waiting period (typically 6-12 months).
-Any limping, stiffness, or x-ray finding before coverage means permanent exclusion.
-With bilateral exclusion clauses, one hip diagnosis can exclude both hips — turning a $7,000 covered surgery into a $14,000 out-of-pocket expense.
+Only if no symptoms before enrollment and diagnosis after orthopedic waiting period (6-12 months).
+Any limping, stiffness, or x-ray finding beforehand = permanent exclusion.
+Bilateral clauses can exclude both hips from one diagnosis-turning $7,000 covered surgery into $14,000 out-of-pocket.

 9What is the average yearly vet cost for a Siberian Husky?